laripeanuts/radix-fullstack-challenge/README.md

 - [x] User logged in can see all the equipment
 - [x] User logged in can upload a CSV file to register a new equipment
 - [x] User logged in can see the stats available
+- [x] User logged in can create a new equipment

 #### Features